-The H8/510 emulation analyzer has 48 trace signals which monitor internal emulation lines (address, data, and status lines).
+The H8/536 emulation analyzer has 48 trace signals which monitor internal emulation lines (address, data, and status lines).
 Optionally, you may have an additional 16 trace signals which monitor external input lines.
 The analyzer collects data at each pulse of a clock signal, and saves the data (a trace state) if it meets a "storage qualification" condition.

-When you are using the emulator with HP 64703 analyzer, Interna/External options are displayed after the commands in the following examples.
+Emulators which have the optional external analyzer will display the Interna/External options after the commands in the following examples.
 Enter Internal to execute the examples.